BestTimesToVisit.com Logo

 shopping

-Dive into the vibrant atmosphere of Bogyoke Aung San Market, a treasure trove of local handicrafts, textiles, gems, and souvenirs.
-Practice your bargaining skills, discover unique treasures, and interact with friendly vendors.
-Remember to visit early in the morning to avoid the midday heat and crowds.
+Explore the bustling Bogyoke Aung San Market, a treasure trove of local handicrafts, textiles, and gems.
+Practice your bargaining skills and look for unique souvenirs like traditional Thanaka powder or intricately carved wooden objects.
+Go early in the morning to avoid the midday heat.

 activity